Skip to content

 MCP support: With Model Context Protocol servers, OpenAI agents can interact with Tallyfy using natural language commands like “complete the next task in customer onboarding.”

-Technical details of OpenAI Operator
+Technical details of OpenAI agent capabilities

 Visual perception: Captures screenshots of web pages and identifies UI elements like buttons, text fields, and links.